florencemezino/vert_outre_mer/testing.md

 2. Footer
 - Footer code is identical on all html pages.
 Testing already completed.

-3. Timeline for work experience
+3. Articles / News
-- Go to "Projects" from a desktop
+- Go to "News" from a desktop
-- Check if the title " Coding journey" appears.
+- Check if the title of the report article appears
-- Check if the timeline appears vertically with title of experience, description, logo and date.
+- Check if the remaining articles appears well with the description

-- Check if 4 experiences shows up in the timeline.
+4. Subcribe to newsletter
-- Check if the photo is on the same row a the timeline.
+- Check if the content is well responsive

-4. Album for projects portfolio
-- Check if 4 album components presenting 4 projects appear and chekc if it is 2 projects on each row.
-- Check the quality of the image displayed for each project
+- Check the quality of the  content/image displayed for each article
-- Check if "View Github repo" button works for each project.
-- Check if the languages used to make these 4 fake projects are displayed in the bottom right corner of the albun component.
-- Check if Like button works ( see future features section in readme.md file)

 > Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool